MTV Live (Canadian TV program)

-MTV Live was a Canadian half-hour music television program.
-It was the flagship show of MTV Canada, airing from March 21, 2006 to October 31, 2012.
+MTV Live is a Canadian half-hour music television program that aired from March 21, 2006 to October 31, 2012 as the flagship show of MTV Canada.
 The program began as an interactive talkshow where viewers were encouraged to jump into the conversation.
 It is the successor to the talktv program The Chatroom.
 The show won the 2008 Gemini Award for "Best Talk Series".

 After beginning as a show that featured performances, interviews, stories on musicians, and focused on music, the show has become dedicated to focusing on its hosts, with little musical content.
 The show has become more of variety style comedy show, including the introduction of new "internet style" skits.
 The show now sometimes features live musical performances by a variety of artists of different genres and success levels, though is decidedly committed to being a 26-minute show on what the hosts do and think.

 MTV Live was broadcast from the Masonic Temple in Toronto, and aired Monday through Thursday at 6 pm and 11 pm ET.